ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/backup_schedule.md

 ![connect](files/backup_schedule_2.png)

 **Number of iterations** is the number of backups that are stored by your retention schedule.
 For example, retaining 7 iterations of a daily backup is a 7 day retention period.
-It is not currently possible to change the number of iterations or freqency.
+It is not currently possible to change the number of iterations or frequency.

 **Manually Start Backup** schedules the backup to be executed as soon as possible by the server outside of the standard schedule.